BootlegYouki/at-iba-pa-pos/docs/08-ai-agent.md

 Current keys:

-- `ai_provider`
+- `ai_provider` (Fixed to local)
-- `ai_api_key_enc`
-- `ai_mistral_key_enc`
-- `groq_model`
+- `ollama_model` / `ai_model`

 Behavior:

-- Hosted provider keys are encrypted with the app's AES-256-GCM helper before storage.
-- These settings are written with local-only sync behavior so cloud pull does not overwrite them.
+- AI Provider settings are persisted in local SQLite and do not conflict with remote environments natively.

 ---

 ## Main Features

-### 1. Provider and model switching
+### 1. Model Switching

 The sidebar and settings screen can:

-- Switch between Groq, Mistral, and local Ollama
+- Seamlessly interact with the local Ollama daemon
-- Fetch available models from the active provider
+- Fetch available installed models
 - Persist the chosen model locally

-### 1.1 Guided local Ollama setup
+### 1.1 Guided Ollama Setup

-When **Local Ollama** is selected, the Admin Settings flow can:
+The Admin Settings flow handles Ollama management locally:

-- check whether Ollama is already available
+- check whether Ollama is already available using process checks and PID file handling
 - offer a managed lightweight install when Ollama is missing
 - open the required sign-in step when Ollama Cloud access is needed
 - re-check service availability after install startup
+- provide one-click uninstall functionality with smooth status refresh logic

 Managed install behavior on Windows:

 - installs into the app's local data directory instead of requiring a full desktop app install
+- utilizes PID file tracking to safely manage background Ollama instances
 - starts `ollama serve` in the background after extraction
 - writes install progress and failure details into a managed log file